 We will release more information later this week, but you can already join our beta program, giving you exclusive access to have a free trial of our new policy tools before wider release.

 Also sign up for our newsletter and follow us on social media to stay up-to-date with our latest features and updates!

 Product Manager - Policy

-Grace is a product manager at LandInsight.
-She manages the innovation of cutting edge new products and features.
+Grace is a Product Manager at LandInsight, where she manages the innovation of cutting-edge products and features.
 She has extensive experience as a town planner and knows everything there is to know about planning policy in the UK.
-She once went to the south of France for a beach holiday, but it rained so they had to stay in and play Monopoly.
+And not just because she once went to the south of France for a beach holiday, but it rained so they had to stay in and play Monopoly.